dataminr/react-components/docs/piechart.md

     type: string
     required: true
     description: Used by the PieChartStore to keep track of PieChart state

 key
     type: string
     required: true
     description: Used by React when there are more than one pie chart displayed consecutively by a component

 definition
     type: object
     required: true
     definition: This defines the look, feel, and display of the pie chart

     url
         type: string
         required: true
         description: The endpoint for requesting data

     label
         type: string
         required: true
         description: The textual description of what the data is representative of

+    valueFormat
+        type: function
+        required: false
+        description: Function called with data object to override the value span displayed for each row

 colors
     type: array
     required: false